Joel Covert, MSW, LCSW, BCN

 prosperous lifestyle.

-Noelia Frank, MSW, LMSW
+Jennifer Domey, MSW, LMSW

 It takes a lot of work to fully accept oneself and simultaneously be committed to growth, healing and wholeness.
 This is what Joel strives to do in his own life and in his work with his clients.
 Navigating our painful emotions, coming to grip with ourselves and learning to have healthy relationships is daunting, yet possible.
 Joel would love to journey with you as you learn to be more authentic and to fully embrace your story!